Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment: Optimal Control Formulation

 Using Newell’s car-following model, we can predict the HDVs’ future trajectories and then integrate them into Problem~\ref{prb:optimal_MZ} to derive the trajectory and control law for CAVs in the control zone.
 However, in reality, HDVs may behave differently from the predicted model.
 Under this discrepancy, the derived optimal control law for CAVs may not always ensure conflict-free maneuvers.
-To address this issue, we present a risk-triggered re-planning mechanism based on time-to-conflict \cite{avedisov2022impacts}.
+To address this issue, in this subsection, we utilize control barrier functions \cite{CBF_2023} to design a safety filter that modifies the original optimal control input to a safe control action once unsafe situations are realized.
+Thus, conflict-free maneuvers are guaranteed for the CAVs.